-It’s also helpful to have the full afternoon free so that you’re not rushed while trying to shop for shoes.
-This will make you frustrated when you find a pair of shoes that you think you like only to wear them once at work and get blisters or feel the achy tiredness of wearing the wrong shoes all day long.
+It's also helpful to have the full afternoon free so that you’re not rushed while trying to shop for a pair.
+This will make you frustrated when you find dress shoes that you think you like only to wear them once at work and get blisters or feel the achy tiredness of wearing the wrong size shoe all day long.

 Last Updated on December 19, 2021 by admin_comfortabledressshoes